 Contact(s): Paul Holtan, state parks public affairs manager, 608-267-7517 or Universe in the Park, Dept. of Astronomy, UW-Madison, 608-262-3071

-MADISON - If the weather cooperates, visitors to Wisconsin state parks and forests will have 44 opportunities at 21 different parks this summer to view and learn about the night sky by participating in the "Universe in the Park" outreach program conducted by students and staff of the Department of Astronomy at the University of Wisconsin-Madison.
+MADISON - Visitors to Wisconsin State Park System properties will have more opportunities than ever to view and learn about the night sky by participating in the "Universe in the Park" outreach program conducted by students and staff of the Department of Astronomy at the University of Wisconsin-Madison.
 This year students will be putting on 54 program at 25 different properties starting May 26 and running through Oct.
 13

-"Universe in the Park," (exit DNR) which began in 1996, is predicated on the idea that the best environment in which enjoy astronomy is outside under dark skies, according to Prof. Eric M. Wilcots, who coordinates the program.
-Wilcots said this year, the programs will focus on "exciting new discoveries in astronomy."
+"Universe in the Park," (exit DNR) which began in 1996, is predicated on the idea that the best environment in which to enjoy astronomy is outside under dark skies, according to Prof. Eric M. Wilcots, who coordinates the program.

-A typical session begins just after sunset, usually about 9 p.m., with a 20-30 minute talk and slide show about astronomy.
+A typical session begins just after sunset, usually about 9 p.m., with a 20- to 30-minute talk and slide show about astronomy.
 Topics are left up to the speaker, and present a broad overview of astronomy and recent astronomical news such as the discovery of new solar systems and the latest results from the Hubble Space Telescope.
 Afterwards, if nights are clear, participants can gather around telescopes to view astronomical objects with the guidance of UW-Madison astronomy students.

 Most of the question-and-answer period takes place around the telescopes.
 During the height of the summer, the sessions can attract audiences of 70 to 80 people.